okfde/2013.archiv.codefor.de/_stories_en/buerger-baut-stadt.md

 ---
 ## The Idea
 Construction sites open up in Berlin all the time.
-Whenever that happens in a neighbourhood, residents would like to learn what exactly is being built.
+Whenever that happens in a neighbourhood, residents would no doubt like to learn what exactly is being built.
 This is what prompted Magdalena Noffke and her fellow activists to inquire into official documents concerning construction plans.
 But that was not at all simple.
-Much information is indeed publicly available.
-Yet availability and accessibility are not the same: the information is hidden in official journals that are scanned and uploaded, which means they cannot be searched.
+Though the information is publicly available, it is buried in official journals that are scanned and uploaded, which means they cannot be searched.
+Availability unfortunately doens't imply accessibility.

 ## The Insight